 Even if we don’t, we can pretend we did.

-In 2014, we have the benefit of having had a couple of years to digest Twain’s Autobiography, and a year to assess Volume II; and we have the benefit of new scholarship from a great book on Churchill, William Manchester’s and Paul Reid’s The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965.
+In 2016, we have the benefit of having had time to digest Twain’s Autobiography, and Volume II; and we have the benefit of scholarship from a great book on Churchill, William Manchester’s and Paul Reid’s The Last Lion: Winston Spencer Churchill: Defender of the Realm, 1940-1965.

 Twain had a comment on the Texas Education Agency and State Board of Education:

 In the first place God made idiots.
 This was for practice.
 Then He made School Boards.

 The Nobel literature committees were slow.
 Twain never got a Nobel in Literature; he died in 1910.
 Churchill did win a Nobel in Literature, in 1953.

 The Nobel Prize in Literature 1953 was awarded to Winston Churchill “for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values.”